 true prophets carry the Word of God (Truth),

 by the Holy Spirit.

-– one who stands in the gap before God on behalf of the land.
+intercessors stand in the gap before God on behalf of the land,

 Ezekiel 22:30 (NKJV)

 So I sought for a man among them who would make a wall, and stand in the gap before Me on behalf of the land, that I should not destroy it; but I found no one.

 example, in the wilderness,